ForNeVeR/Umov.Csxcad/Readme.md

 Build
 -----

 This project uses [Paket][paket] dependency manager.
-Before building the project, you should download the dependencies.
-To install Paket and download the dependencies, execute the following commands before opening the solution file:
+Before opening the solution or building the project, you should install Paket (or Paket bootstrapper) into `.paket` directory and download the dependencies using the following commands:

     $ ./.paket/paket.bootstrapper.exe
     $ ./.paket/paket.exe install

+For convenience, there is a script `Scripts/Install.ps1` that will download Paket bootstrapper and call these commands automatically.

+Consult the script documentation to discover its parameters.

 CSX file generation
 -------------------